Goals for Education | Monitoring State Policies

 Arkansas is one of three SREB states participating by reviewing learning outcomes for the Passport framework.

-SREB assisted Arkansas state leaders who requested information on postsecondary issues such as placement cut scores.
+SREB featured the Arkansas Workforce Challenge Scholarship during an October 2018 meeting of legislative and governors’ office staff and assisted Arkansas state leaders who requested information on postsecondary issues such as need-based financial aid programs.

 Connects policymakers to custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

-SREB staff visited Arkansas to meet with legislators and staff, and attend committee meetings in 2018.
+SREB staff, including the President, visited Arkansas to meet with legislators and staff in 2018.

-Arkansas staff were among those from 10 SREB states at the 2017 meeting of legislative and governors’ staff to discuss topics that will likely be on agendas during upcoming legislative sessions.
+Staff from 8 SREB states attended the 2018 meeting of legislative and governors’ staff to discuss topics that will likely be on agendas during upcoming legislative sessions.